wonghoifung/learning-erlang/README.md

 frog-erlang
 ===========

-A network framework based on erlang
+A network testing framework based on erlang